 A firm of solicitors is acting on behalf of a client who is selling his property and purchasing a new property.
-A deposit of £25,000 has been received in respect of the sale and is held as stakeholder.
+On exchange of contracts for the sale, the firm receives a deposit of £25,000 which is to be held as stakeholder.

-Which pair of double entries shows how the receipt of the deposit should be recorded?
+Which pair of double entries best shows how the receipt of the deposit should be recorded in the firm's accounting records?

-- A. Credit cash sheet client account Debit stakeholder ledger - B. Credit cash sheet business account Debit stakeholder ledger - C. Credit client ledger client account Debit stakeholder ledger - D. Credit stakeholder ledger Debit cash sheet client account - E. Credit cash sheet client account Debit client ledger client account
+- A. Credit cash sheet client account Debit joint stakeholder ledger - B. Credit cash sheet business account Debit joint stakeholder ledger - C. Credit client ledger client account Debit joint stakeholder ledger - D. Credit joint stakeholder ledger Debit cash sheet client account - E. Credit cash sheet client account Debit client ledger client account